kabirbaidhya/learn-python-django-web/units/1/Unit 1 - VCS, Git & GitHub.md

 $ git log --author="<pattern>"
 $ git log <since>..<until>
 ```

----
-# Working with remote
----
-### Adding a remote
+#### Adding a remote
 You need to add remote repository urls of a remote server to be able to synhronize your changes with the remote repository.
 You can do this using the `git remote add` command.

 ```bash